 - Opportunities for clients to share their own stories through venues, such as the “Hungry for Change: Day at the Capitol”

-“Our [client satisfaction] survey statistics showed how much need there is in the community.
+“Our [client input] survey statistics showed how much need there is in the community.

 We’ve used statewide statistics previously, but they weren’t nearly as impactful.”

 Join the Colorado Food Pantry Network!
 Membership is open to all food pantries in Colorado.
 View the brochure.

 Download a membership form (fillable PDF), and make sure to save and print your completed version.